Prempava/TEAM-23/README.md

-->Complexity of Site Assessment: Non-experts struggle to interpret geotechnical data
+→ Complexity of Site Assessment: Non-experts struggle to interpret geotechnical data

 (like Soil Bearing Capacity) to determine if a site can support a multi-story structure.

-->High Upfront Costs: Initial consultation fees with architects and engineers for feasibility can be prohibitive.
+→ High Upfront Costs: Initial consultation fees with architects and engineers for feasibility can be prohibitive.

-->Time-Consuming Iteration: Manual generation and revision of initial concepts can take weeks.
+→ Time-Consuming Iteration: Manual generation and revision of initial concepts can take weeks.